Ronaldo Denies Breaking Virus Protocol After Italy Return - UrduPoint

 Ronaldo Denies Breaking Virus Protocol After Italy Return

-On Thursday Minister of Sport Vincenzo Spadafora said that Portugal captain Ronaldo had broken protocol after he left isolation with his club Juventus to join up with his national team and then returned to Italy following his positive test.

-He is currently quarantined at his home in Turin after travelling from Portugal in an air ambulance.
+Juventus forward Ronaldo is currently quarantined at his home in Turin after travelling from Portugal in an air ambulance following a positive Covid-19 test while with his national team for Nations League matches.

-"I never broke the protocol," Ronaldo said during an interview on Instagram, adding that he travelled after gaining authorisation to do so and had avoided contact with other people.
+"I never broke the protocol," Ronaldo said on Instagram, adding that he travelled after gaining authorisation to do so and had avoided contact with other people.

 "Someone, whose name I'm won't say, here in Italy ... says that I didn't respect the protocol, that is simply a lie.